heppiwebbi/modality-fyp/README.md

 # FIT3162FYP
 FIT3162 Final Year Project

-Automatic Classification of Medical Modality Images using Local Binary Pattern, Shape Feature with KNN and SVM and Fusion Technique
+Title: Automatic Classification of Medical Modality Images using Local Binary Pattern, Shape Feature with KNN and SVM and Fusion Technique

 The program can be executed using command 'python3 filename.py <argv 1>' in the terminal.